 What are “Agrichemicals” and why are they dangerous?

 Agrichemicals are agricultural chemicals that can be purchased in different forms: liquid, powder, granules, and pellets.
 Many of them require farmers to complete chemical training in order to purchase them.
-This is because they can be so harmful and without proper usage, can harm a farmer.
+This is because they can be harmful and without proper usage, can harm a farmer, their crops, or their property.

 Unwanted exposure to agrichemicals without proper protection can cause a variety of problems including headaches, respiratory illnesses, burns, and birth defects.
-Some, like headaches, are minor, but some can be major and harm future generations.
-There are many portions of safety that go into agrichemicals.
+Some, like headaches, are minor, but others can be devastating and harm future generations.
+There are many safety practices when it comes agrichemicals.
 Besides usage, storage, transportation, and disposal are three very important factors of safety that must also be considered.

-Storage – Do not remove labels from chemicals and always follow manufacturer directions of storage
+Storage – Do not remove labels from chemicals and always follow manufacturer directions for storage.

 Disposal – Always follow manufacturer instructions for safe disposal and triple rinse any containers if intending to reuse them.